RhubarbPHP/Rhubarb/docs/assets.md

 If the provider you are using doesn't support public URLs or you need fine grained control over access you can use the AssetUrlHandler to make individual categories of assets available.
+This handler
-This handler takes extracts a category and token from the URL and providing the category matches that from the token will retrieve and stream the resource to the client.
+extracts a category and token from the URL and providing the category matches that from the token it will retrieve and stream the resource to the client.

 ``` php